For MASSMutual Employees: What Does a Strong Dollar Mean for the U.S. Economy?

 The strong dollar makes imported goods cheaper and exported goods more expensive.
 For those working for MASSMutual, cheaper imports are generally good for consumers and for companies that use foreign-manufactured supplies, but they can undercut domestic sales by U.S. producers.

 At the same time, the strong dollar effectively raises prices for goods that U.S. companies sell in foreign markets, making it more difficult to compete, and reducing the value of foreign purchases.
 Employees at MASSMutual can take a U.S. company that sells 10,000 euros worth of goods as an example.
 The foreign buyer would receive less revenue when a euro buys fewer dollars.
-Some experts are concerned that the strong dollar will dampen the post-pandemic rebound in U.S. manufacturing.
-5 More broadly, the ballooning trade deficit cuts into U.S. gross domestic product (GDP), which includes imports as a negative input and exports as a positive input.
+Some experts are concerned that the strong dollar will dampen the post-post-pandemic era rebound in U.S. manufacturing.

 Overseas Exposure

-Generally, large multinational companies have the most exposure to risk from currency imbalances, and the stock market has shown signs of a shift from large companies — which have dominated the market since before the pandemic — to smaller companies that may be more nimble and less dependent on overseas sales.
+Generally, large multinational companies have the most exposure to risk from currency imbalances, and the stock market has shown signs of a shift from large companies — which have dominated the market since before the post-pandemic era — to smaller companies that may be more nimble and less dependent on overseas sales.
 The S&P SmallCap 600 index has outperformed the S&P 500 index through late October; if the trend continues through the end of the year, it would be the first time since 2016 that small caps have eclipsed large caps.

 6

 The S&P MidCap 400 index has done even better.
-Despite that, those working for MASSMutual must also account for how in the current bear market, better performance means lower losses; all three indexes have had double-digit losses through October 2022.
+Despite that, those working for MASSMutual must also account for how in the current bear market, better performance means lower losses; all three indexes have had double-digit losses through October 2026.

 7